Lee-AnnC/True_Essence/README.md

 - [Python](https://www.python.org/) the project back-end functions are written using Python.
 Django and Python are used to build route functions.
 - [Django](https://docs.djangoproject.com/en/3.0/) Object Relational Mapper, HTML templating, URL routing, Form validation, Authentication, Admin and Security, does a lot of the heavy lifting for a website without much developer input
-- [Markdown](https://www.markdownguide.org/) Documentation within the readme was generated using markdown [Back To Table of Contents](#table-of-contents)
+- [Markdown](https://www.markdownguide.org/) Documentation within the readme was generated using markdown
+- [Bootstrap](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive easily.
+- [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for The House of Mouse webshop.
+- [Google Fonts](https://fonts.google.com/) to style the website fonts.

+### Languages
+- This project uses HTML, CSS, JavaScript and Python programming languages.

+[Back To Table of Contents](#table-of-contents)

 # Defensive Programming